codingMustache/codingMustache/README.md

 ## Daily Trivia

-Lenovo acquired IBM&#039;s personal computer division, including the ThinkPad line of laptops and tablets, in what year?
+The numbering system with a radix of 16 is more commonly referred to as
- 1. 2005
+ 1. Binary
- 2. 2008
+ 2. Duodecimal
- 3. 2002
+ 3. Hexidecimal
- 4. 1999
+ 4. Octal

 <details>
   <summary>Answer</summary>
-  2005
+  Hexidecimal
 </details>